-Recent approaches put forward the method of prediction interval learning as an empirical constrained optimization problem.
-There are two different views of this optimization problem: primal and dual perspectives.
-The primal perspective views the optimization objective as minimizing the PI intervals under the constraints that the PI attains a coverage probability larger than the confidence level \cite{chen2021learning}, which is expressed as following:
+Recent approaches frame prediction interval learning as a constrained optimization problem.
+This optimization problem can be viewed from two perspectives: primal and dual perspectives.
+The primal perspective frames the objective as minimizing the PI width under the constraint that the PI attains a coverage probability larger than the confidence level \cite{chen2021learning}, which is expressed as follows:

-where $\mathbb{E}_{\boldsymbol{x}\sim \pi(\boldsymbol{x})}$ denotes the expectation with respect to the marginal distribution of input samples $\boldsymbol{x}$, and $p_{\pi} $ denote the probability of input and output pair distribution.
+where $\mathbb{E}_{\boldsymbol{x}\sim \pi(\boldsymbol{x})}$ denotes the expectation concerning the marginal distribution of input samples $\boldsymbol{x}$, and $p_{\pi} $ denote the probability of the input-output pair distribution.
 To enforce the optimality and feasibility of the optimization problem, the tradeoff is developed through the studying of two characteristics of this approach: Lipschitz continuous model class \cite{virmaux2018lipschitz} and Vapnik–Chervonenkis (VC)-subgraph class \cite{chen2021learning}.
-On the other hand, the dual perspective constructs the learning objective as maximizing the PI coverage probability under the fixed global budget constraints (average PI width) in a batch setting \cite{rosenfeld2018discriminative}.

-They presented a discriminative learning framework that optimizes the expected error rate under a budget constraint on the interval sizes.
-In this way, the approach avoids single-point loss and can provide a statistical guarantee of the generalization capability on the whole population.
-Compared with the primal setup, the dual perspective in a batch learning can construct the prediction interval of a group of test points at the same time and avoid the computational overhead in the primal problem.
+On the other hand, the dual perspective frames the objective as maximizing PI coverage probability subject to a fixed global budget constraint on average PI width in a batch setting \cite{rosenfeld2018discriminative}.
+Researchers presented a discriminative learning framework that optimizes the expected error rate under a budget constraint on the interval sizes.
+This approach avoids single-point loss and provides a statistical guarantee of generalization for the entire population.
+In contrast to the primal setup, the dual perspective in batch learning constructs the prediction interval of a group of test points simultaneously, reducing the computational overhead \cite{rosenfeld2018discriminative}.